What is my quality score and why does it matter?

 Ideas for improving keyword relevance

-What to do How to do it Make sure your ad is relevant Ads that are relevant to searchers' queries or other input are more likely to have a higher click-through rate and, therefore, a greater positive effect on your quality score.
+What to do How to do it Improve your click-through rate (CTR) There are several ways to potentially improve your CTR, such as improving your ad copy, properly organizing your campaign, and improving your ad position.
+For details on each of these options and more, see How do I improve my ad campaign performance?.
+Make sure your ad is relevant Ads that are relevant to searchers' queries or other input are more likely to have a higher click-through rate and, therefore, a greater positive effect on your quality score.
 For example, write an ad for green teas that includes appropriate keywords (green tea, sancha, dragonwell) and that sends your customers to a landing page optimized for those keywords.
 For more information, see About improving ad relevance.
 Remove underperforming ads and keywords Track how ads and keywords are performing using performance reports every two to four weeks.
 Delete ads and keywords that have a low click-through rate, especially if they also do not have a good conversion rate.
 For details on using reports, see Create a performance report.
-Add relevant keywords and negative keywords Use the Bing Ads keyword research tools to identify new keywords that are relevant to your site content.
+Add relevant keywords and negative keywords Use the Bing Adskeyword research tools to identify new keywords that are relevant to your site content.
 You'll find the Research Keyword tool on the Bing Ads Tools page.
 You can also download and install the Bing Ads Intelligence add-in for Microsoft Office Excel.

 Use negative keywords to prevent ads from displaying in response to irrelevant search queries or other input.
 If you use phrase and broad match types, you will want to use negative keywords to help improve the click-through rate of your ads and keywords.
 For example, if your ad sells hair styling products and you have specified mousse as a keyword, you can prevent your ad from being displayed in response to a search on chocolate mousse or mousse dessert by specifying chocolate and dessert as negative keywords.